HabitatFramework/DevelopersGuide/preface/preface.rst

 :doc:`../documentation/documentation` gives an overview of the associated online guides and how to maintain them.

-:doc:`../issues/issues` introduces the online forum and issue tracker where issues and improvements can be discussed, proposed and tracked.
+:doc:`../issues/issues` introduces the online forum and issue log where problems and enhancements can be proposed and discussed.

-:doc:`../process/process` outlines the typical development process from getting the latest source code to updating the issue tracker.

 .. index::